Nanech/SmartLab/readme.md

 * API Models
 * Navigation of Fragments
 * Animations into OnBoarding
+* Validation of code from email
+* API connection

 * RegEx
     * Auth Fragmet
+    * Card Creation

 * Fragments
     * Auth with Buisness Logic